Turkey–Yemen relations: Modern Yemen

 Relationship between newly established Turkish Republic with North Yemen and South Yemen were little, as Turkey was more concerned over their own neighboring situation instead.
 Their modern relations with Yemen only started at 1990, when two Yemens united as one country.
 During Yemeni War of 1994, Turkey portrayed as a neutral and even attempted to settle peace between.
 After that, the relations between Yemen and Turkey are neglected due to internal conflicts within Yemen and lack of interest from Turkey to Yemen.

-Yemeni Civil War of 2015
+Yemeni Civil War since 2014

-In the conflict of Yemen, Turkey initially took a pro-Yemeni Government stance, supporting Yemeni Government against the Houthis, but has not made any serious military intervention against the Houthis.
+In the conflict of Yemen, Turkey initially took a pro-Yemeni government stance, supporting globally-recognized legitimate Yemeni government against the Houthis, but has not made any serious military intervention against the Houthis.
 In 2018, Turkey expressed concerns and wary over the UAE's intervention in Socotra.
 In 2019, Yemeni Foreign Minister, Khalid Al-Yamani, praised relations with Turkey as deep and historic.

 In October 2019, President Recep Tayyip Erdogan and Foreign Minister Mevlüt Çavuşoğlu criticized the Saudi intervention in Yemen, drawing a rebuke from the Yemeni government, which described their remarks as "provocative".

+2023 Turkey–Syria earthquake

+Yemeni embassy in Turkey donated 17 million Turkish liras (approximately $900,000) for humanitarian aid to earthquake victims in Turkey and Syria as a return to Turkey for being a mediator in the Yemeni peace talks with legitimate Yemeni government and Houthi rebels.